Cedar River Channel Migration Zone Study and Map

 Map adoption process and public involvement

 CMZ maps are adopted by amendment to the King County channel migration public rule under authority of the King County Codes 2.98, 21A.02, and 21A.24.
-Channel migration zone mapping is required by the Washington State Shoreline Management Act.
+CMZ mapping is required by the Washington State Shoreline Management Act.

-The draft Cedar CMZ study and map underwent public review in 2015.
+The draft Cedar CMZ study and map underwent public review in 2015; the reassessment underwent public review in 2019.
 Public comments were considered in finalization of the CMZ study and map.
+The public review and adoption timeline is as follows:

 - Feb.
 4, 2015: King County hosted a public meeting attended by more than 60 people.
 King County staff presented the draft Cedar CMZ study and map and described the channel migration public rule amendment process by which the CMZ map is adopted.
 There was a question and answer period and the CMZ map was on display.

 - March 23, 2015: The public comment period closed.
-King County Department of Natural Resources and Parks responded to all comments and made minor revisions to the draft CMZ study and map.
+King County Department of Natural Resources and Parks responded to all comments.
+Minor revisions were made to the draft CMZ study and map.

-- May 18, 2015: Final Cedar River CMZ map was adopted by the King County Department of Permitting and Environmental Review by amending the existing channel migration public rule.
+- May 18, 2015: Final Cedar River CMZ map was adopted by the King County Department of Permitting and Environmental Review (now Department of Local Services) by amending the existing channel migration public rule.

 - June 18, 2015: Final Cedar CMZ map became effective, 30 days after adoption.